ministryofjustice/security-guidance/intranet/long-term-leave.md

 ##How to remove access and return assets

 * Access to systems and return of assets can be organised through the appropriate items in the [MoJ Technology Portal](https://mojprod.service-now.com/moj_sp).
-Please see the Knowledge Base article on “Returning your MoJ laptop, accessories and mobile phones” for details.
+Please see the Knowledge Base article on "Returning your MoJ laptop, accessories and mobile phones" for details.
 Removal of access to local systems should be arranged with local IT teams.

 **Note:** When a Dom1 account is deactivated, its data is recoverable for up to 12 months.
-See the Knowledge Base article on “How to Re-instate a Deactivated Email Account or Mailbox”.
+See the Knowledge Base article on "How to Re-instate a Deactivated Email Account or Mailbox".

 ##Contacts